thriventures/StorageRoomKit-Single-Lib/README.md

 Visual Install Guide
 -------------------------

-An step-by-step visual install guide for Xcode 4.x is available on the RestKit Wiki: https://github.com/RestKit/RestKit/wiki/Installing-RestKit-in-Xcode-4.x
+An step-by-step visual install guide for Xcode 4.x is available on the RestKit Wiki: https://github.com/RestKit/RestKit/wiki/Installing-RestKit-in-Xcode-4.x.

+**If you use these instructions be sure to use the StorageRoomKit fork: git://github.com/thriventures/StorageRoomKit.git**

 Contributing
 -------------------------